A Reason to Rejoice

 This ornament showcases the universal call to worship.
 Here we see just about everyone represented: men and women, rich and poor, humble and royal, old and young, as well as different races and religious backgrounds.
 The whole world is present.
 The Magi are usually thought of as being representative of three different ages and the 3 Biblical races: typically Gaspar is portrayed as an old man with a white beard, Melchior is middle-aged and comes from Arabia, and Balthasar is young, clean shaven and dark skinned.
 He is sometimes portrayed as being from Ethopia, other times he is from Saba (current day Yemen.)
 The topic of the Magi is really fascinating and full of depth.
 Everything from the translation of the word Magi to the Persian tales of their status and religious background is worth learning.
 For this ornament, however, just a couple of things stand out in particular.

 First, the ornament is surrounded by a red circle.
 Red is always one of the colors associated with divinity, specifically the Holy Spirit.
 In the ancient world, red represented blood, which was life.
+There was an obvious connection between the red stuff flowing under the skin and the breath of the person.
+Simply put, if too much blood was lost, through wounds or war, then the breath of the person, and his or her life, would cease.
 So here we see that God is the one who is working to ensure that the entire globe is moved to hear about and respond in worship to the new born King, and connects that gathering in to new life, to a new creation.
 As the song goes, "Gather us in, the rich and the haughty.
 Gather us in, the poor and the lame."
 Gather us ALL in, from all times and corners of the world, that we may experience new life.

 Secondly, we see the new life take place right away in the lives of the Magi.
 Specifically, they start receiving communication from God in dreams.
 The God they worship now guides and protects them, telling them not to return to Herod when they leave.
 This advice not to return to Herod is more than just about saving their lives.
 Its also a start in a new direction, away from fame and fortune.
 They are told to seek the humble and the hidden.
 Hence, they slip away silently and quietly.
 They turn from the limelight and the royal life, because they have found something better.
 They have encountered the Lord, and he has filled their hearts and souls.
 They sought the Lord and found him.
 He is enough.
 They leave Jesus changed, and go out into the world to spread the good news of the joy they have discovered, a joy far from the court of King Herod.